Photonsters/resin-reviews/resin-testing-method.md

 - Exotermic reaction on a cup
 - Resin Sedimentation and setting over 24h OR 48h period (over a black and winte paper run the spatula and check for separation)
 - Washing solvent
+- Uncured resin reactivity (set various materials like sharpie ink, acrilic ink and enamel and let a drip of resin over these - see what inks are stripped by the resin blob)

 ## POST CURE TESTS